 Calla lilies are beautiful flowers that come in a variety of colors, including white, yellow, purple, and pink.
-The blooms rest on trumpet-shaped stems, and when they’re spent, they leave behind seed pods.
-However, the seedlings are most often propagated through the bulbs instead of the seeds; because of this, many people don’t know how to grow calla lilies from seeds, but it is possible!
-We have the proof, and the knowledge to help you make it happen!
+The blooms rest on elegant trumpet-shaped stems, and when they’re spent, they leave behind seed pods.
+However, the seedlings are most often propagated through the bulbs instead of the seeds.
+Because of this, many people don’t know how to grow calla lilies from seeds.
+But it’s possible to start calla lily seeds — we have the proof and the knowledge to help you make it happen!

 If you’re looking to grow calla lilies from seeds without an existing plant, you can always purchase seed pods from reputable catalogs, nurseries, or other growers.
 If you already have a calla lily, you can collect a mature seed pod from a spent flower.
 Calla lily seed pods each contain at least one or two seeds.
 Keep in mind that the seed pod itself can take a few months to mature, so you should leave it attached to the plant and wait to harvest it until after it’s matured.

 The seeds themselves need a dormancy period before planting, roughly around three months.
 If you’re attempting to grow calla lily seedlings indoors, you can plant the seeds as soon as they’re ready; however, if planting outdoors, you should wait until the next spring to plant your seeds.
-Most often, you’ll be harvesting your calla lily seeds in the fall, anyway, so spring is the perfect time following the dormancy period.
+Most often, you’ll be harvesting your calla lily seeds in the fall anyway, so spring is the perfect time to grow them following the dormancy period.

-Caring for your calla lily seedlings will be a bit different than caring for the fully-grown plants.
-Once you plant them, you’ll want to fill the drip tray for your pots with about an inch of water, wait an hour, then drain the excess water from the tray once the soil feels moist.
+Caring for your calla lily seedlings will be a bit different from caring for fully grown plants.
+Once you plant them, you’ll want to fill the drip tray for your pots with about an inch of water, wait an hour, and then drain the excess water from the tray once the soil feels moist.
 After the initial watering, make sure to only water the seedlings when the surface of the soil is dry.

 If you’re moving the seedlings outside, you should wait until the early summer to do so.
 At that point, plant them at the same depth in the ground as they were growing in the pots and make sure that the location receives the needed six to eight hours of direct sunlight.
 Calla lilies planted outdoors need around one to two inches of water a week.

-With these tips, you should find yourself growing calla lilies from seeds in no time!
+Follow these tips and you should find yourself growing calla lilies from seeds in no time!
 Don’t worry if the first batch doesn’t work out.
 There is always a learning curve to growing plants from seeds, and there will always be seeds that aren’t viable.
-But with time and patience, you’ll have a new calla lily plant to show for all your hard work.
+But with time and patience, you’ll have a new calla lily plant to show for all of your hard work.